Germany: Health

 The Hospital of the Holy Spirit in Lübeck, established in 1286, is a precursor to modern hospitals.

 Germany's system of hospitals, called Krankenhäuser, dates from medieval times, and the country has the world's oldest universal health care system, dating from Bismarck's social legislation of the 1880s.
 Since the 1880s, reforms and provisions have ensured a balanced health care system.
 The population is covered by a health insurance plan provided by statute, with criteria allowing some groups to opt for a private health insurance contract.
 According to the World Health Organization (WHO), Germany's health care system was 77% government-funded and 23% privately funded in 2013.
-In 2014, Germany spent 11.3% of its GDP on health care.
+In 2024, Germany spent 12.27% of its GDP on health care.

 Germany ranked 21st in the world in 2019 in life expectancy with 78.7 years for men and 84.8 years for women according to the WHO, and it had a very low infant mortality rate of 4 deaths per 1,000 live births.
 In 2019, the principal cause of death was cardiovascular disease, at 37%.
 Obesity in Germany has been increasingly cited as a major health issue: a 2014 study showed that 52 percent of the adult German population was overweight or obese.

+Germany has an extensive psychiatric care system, with rising demand for mental health services; roughly 27.8% of adults experience a mental disorder annually.
+While the system offers comprehensive, insurance-covered care, it faces a shortage of psychotherapists and a pandemic-driven surge in anxiety and depression.
+In 2023, 37.7% of adults rated their mental health as excellent or very good.
+Germany had the third-highest rate of chronic depression among EU countries in 2019.